 Usually all the user needs to get over the hump is a little push.
 Offering a free shipping credit, expedited shipping, or a final discount incentive could be the little extra they need to finally make the purchase.

-Using them all in practice
+Using abandonment campaigns all in practice

-As you can hopefully now see, Cart, browse, and checkout abandonment messages, while similar on the surface all serve very different purposes.
+As you can hopefully now see, cart, browse, and checkout abandonment messages, while similar on the surface all serve very different purposes.
 Think of browse abandon and top of funnel, cart abandon as middle of funnel, and checkout abandon as bottom of funnel.
-Each message type plays it’s part to advance the user to the next stage.
+Each message type plays its part to advance the user to the next stage.
 Personalizing the message experience using real-time customer event and behavioral data will only improve your chances of recapturing the sale.